-Using Replication Console workspaces
+Using Replication Console for Linux workspaces

-The Replication Console workspace contains the display of the panes of the Replication Console and any servers that may have been inserted.
+The Replication Console for Linux workspace contains the display of the panes of the Replication Console for Linux and any servers that may have been inserted.
 Multiple workspaces can be used to help organize your environment or to view settings from another machine.

-- Saving a workspace-As you size, add, or remove windows in the Replication Console, you can save the workspace to use later or use on another Double-Take client machine.
+- Saving a workspace-As you size, add, or remove windows in the Replication Console for Linux, you can save the workspace to use later or use on another Carbonite Availability client machine.
 Select File and one of the following options. - Save Workspace-Save the current workspace.
-If you have not previously saved this workspace, you must specify a name for this workspace. - Save Workspace As-Prompt for a new name when saving the current workspace. - Opening a workspace-From the Replication Console, you can open a new workspace or open a previously saved workspace.
-Select File and one of the following options. - New Workspace-Open an untitled workspace with the default Double-Take window settings. - Open Workspace-Open a previously saved workspace.
+If you have not previously saved this workspace, you must specify a name for this workspace. - Save Workspace As-Prompt for a new name when saving the current workspace. - Opening a workspace-From the Replication Console for Linux, you can open a new workspace or open a previously saved workspace.
+Select File and one of the following options. - New Workspace-Open an untitled workspace with the default Carbonite Availability window settings. - Open Workspace-Open a previously saved workspace.